 Many professionals, familiar with EN1090, confess to having trouble deciding if and when it applies to their projects.
 Architects, civil and construction engineers, QA, procurement, even testing personnel, are often unclear about the definition and application of EN1090.

 At Alroys, we have great respect for the purpose of EN1090 which, like many regulations, exists for reasons of safety.
 Quite simply, it regulates the fabrication and assembly of steel and aluminium structures to prevent them from collapsing or failing in some way thereby causing injury or death.
 It comes down to load-bearing and designing a structure that provides mechanical resistance and stability.

 Let’s start with examining the regulation.
 EN1090 is broken down into 2 parts:

 1. The execution class of the product according to the potential risk to the public – from farm buildings to long span bridges.

 2. CE Marking of steel and aluminium to comply with EN1090.

 Confusion arises in deciding if a structure falls into any of the Execution Classes.
 To Alroys, this is no grey area – you just need to consider carefully whether the structure poses a risk to the public, including during production and installation.

 Take, for example, a basic external canopy, above a doorway or protecting an area where equipment (such as gas canisters) is kept.
 No one’s going to stand on the canopy are they?
 No, unlikely.
 So, at first glance, this kind of structure poses no risk to human life.
-Well yes there is – snow might collect on the canopy and snow’s heavy.
-There’s your risk to human life.
-It’s a structure that comes under Execution class 1.
+What if heavy snow collects on the canopy causing it to collapse under the weight?
+There’s your risk to human life, and there’s your reason for complying with EN1090.

 2. CE Marking needs monitoring